Sadman-123/Task-Manager/README.md

 ### Android Devices
 - **Smaller Android Devices**: Tested on devices like Pixel 4, Moto G.
 - **Larger Android Devices**: Tested on devices like Samsung Galaxy S21.

-### Desktop
-- **Desktop View**: The app layout adapts for larger screens like desktops, providing a tailored experience.

 ## Screenshots